-Throughout many of the articles here on EMF Academy, I talk in depth about the dangers of WiFi, a form of EMF radiation.
-I often recommend setting up hardwired internet in your home or at your work as a great alternative to
+Throughout many of the articles here on EMF Academy, I talk in-depth about the dangers of WiFi, a form of EMF radiation.
+I often recommend setting up hardwired internet in your home or at your work as a great alternative to WiFi but haven’t ever had a great guide to show you exactly how to set this up, until now.

 Hardwired internet has benefits to your health, your privacy, and your security, not to mention the fact that you often achieve higher and more consistent internet speeds!